alexpichel/okb-gatsby/content/posts/2016-03-29--do-oregonians-know-about-the-crime-drop/index.md

 agencyid: "psu"
 agency: "Portland State University - 2011"
 category: "Research"
-tags:
+tags: [Community Outreach, Oregon Research]
-  - "Community Outreach"
-  - "Oregon Research"
 subTitle: "At the time of a drop in crime in 2011, a survey showed that most Oregonians believed that crime in Oregon increased and very few believed it decreased."
 ---